-All requests by students for change in clinical site placement are called appeals.
-If students have carefully and thoughtfully consulted with faculty regarding their placements, most students should not need to appeal the placement.
+All clinical placements are final.
+Requests by students for change in clinical placement are called appeals.
+This includes a complete change in clinical site, a change in preceptor, and/ or a desire to not complete all of the assigned hours at a site.
 Deciding to continue with an appeal may result in the delay in clinical start date, loss of current site, and/or an incomplete for the semester.
 Reassignment is not guaranteed.